Published January 5, 2026 by Story.law Editorial Team

 Article Topic

 Comprehensive comparison of the 8 best cap table management software solutions for startups in 2026, with evaluation criteria, pricing, and use case recommendations.
-Story.law's Aegis replaces cap table software, e-signature tools, and separate legal fees with one subscription—with a 7-day free trial and monthly plan available.
+Story.law's standalone cap table starts at $99/month after a 7-day free trial, with AI-only and lawyer-supervised options.

 Software Ranked (1–8)